-Beginning in 2025, individual identification of each animal shall be by a USDA official animal identification number ear tag, ("840" tag).
-The tag must be able to be read both visually and electronically
+Identification - Individual identification of each animal shall be by a USDA official animal identification number ear tag, ("840" tag).
+The identification tag must be able to be read both visually and electronically.
+Brucellosis

-Brucellosis - Brucellosis testing is not required for Illinois swine.
-Pseudorabies-Pseudorabies testing is not required for Illinois swine.
+- Brucellosis testing is not required for Illinois swine.
+Pseudorabies - Pseudorabies testing is not required for Illinois swine.

-Out-of-State Swine

-All out-of-state swine are to be accompanied by an entry permit.
-Entry permit numbers are available online at https://entrypermit.agr.illinois.gov/Login.aspx.
+- Out-of-State Swine All out-of-state swine are to be accompanied by an entry permit.
+Entry permit numbers are available online at https://entrypermit.agr.illinois.gov/Login.aspx. - Identification Individual identification of each animal shall be by a USDA official animal identification number ear tag, ("840" tag).
+The identification tag must be able to be read both visually and electronically.

-Identification